 The Tofugu Podcast is aimed at learners of all levels, from beginners to advanced speakers.
 It is designed to help listeners improve their understanding of the language and culture.

-The episodes are primarily in English but with some Japanese.
+The episodes are primarily in English, but with some Japanese.
 They provide a great source of inspiration and motivation for anyone learning Japanese.

 17. Japanese Swotter – Speaking Drill + Shadowing

-Looking to boost your speaking skills while learning Japanese?
+Are you looking to boost your speaking skills while learning Japanese?
 This Japanese Swotter podcast helps you practice speaking Japanese while doing daily activities.

 18. Let’s Learn Japanese from Small Talk!